Migration Assistance - Get expert help migrating your business workloads to Neon.

 PGPORT=5432

-psql postgres://alex:AbC123dEf@ep-cool-darkness-123456.us-east-2.aws.neon.tech/dbname
+psql postgresql://alex:AbC123dEf@ep-cool-darkness-123456.us-east-2.aws.neon.tech/dbname?sslmode=require

 note

-Where do I obtain a password?
+Where can I find my password?

 What port does Neon use?